 What Meats Do You Put Into Pasta Sauce?

 This is where the recipes tend to differ in our family.
 I remember my father always using whole sausage links, meatballs and pork neck bones in his sauce.
 I have found pork neck bones to be a rarity when I’m grocery shopping, so I tend to exclude them when I’m cooking.
 However, they do add a great flavor to the sauce should you be able to find them.
-Depending on your level of spice preference, choose the Italian sausage you prefer.
+Depending on your level of spice preference, choose the Italian sausage you prefer, mild or hot.
 I like using ground sausage personally as I find it infuses better in the sauce.

 What Products Do You Recommend To Make Your Own Pasta Sauce?